 If this is ON (the default), then when the app is restarted it will reopen whichever activity was being used the last time it was used.
 Turn this OFF if you prefer the app to always start with its main view open.

-When it's time to move on to the next step within an activity, a blue arrow normally appears, and you need to tap it to process.
+When it's time to move on to the next step within an activity, a blue arrow normally appears, and you need to tap it to proceed.
 Turn OFF to instead move on automatically without showing the arrow.

 Turn this OFF to prevent accidental changes to the words, especially if you have added your own words and have left your child to play on their own.
 It then prevents adding, deleting and reordering words in the Word List, disabled the import, export and reset buttons on the Actions page, and prevents profiles being added, deleted or reordered.

-The app include a child safety gate (also sometimes called a parental gate, parental lock or parental control), designed to protect children against navigating out of the app and visiting websites with unsuitable content, etc. It also controls access to the Actions page (so guarding use of the data import and export facilities), and to the Settings page itself.
+The app includes a child safety gate (also sometimes called a parental gate, parental lock or parental control), designed to protect children against navigating out of the app and visiting websites with unsuitable content, etc. It also controls access to the Actions page (so guarding use of the data import and export facilities), and to the Settings page itself.

 To open the gate, the adult is required to enter the answer to a calculation to continue, for example: